profproix/SDEV117Spring2024/week03/Breakout day-1/Readme.md

 ## Topic

 - Review JS
+- Access the DOM

 ## Objectives: Students will be able to

 - Create a function
 - Call the function and pass it an argument
-- Print a value to the console
+- Access the Dom with a querySelector
+- Change text content on the DOM

 ## Needed Info